guihen01/RestApi-JIRA-Lib/README.md

 ## RestApi-JIRA-Lib

-1.Library of jira routines based on REST API
+Library of jira routines based on REST API

-2.form : DLL
+form : DLL

 used to extract or to get informations on Jira server